rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

-We'll also set up the login/sign-in function), which takes email and password parameters, as well:
+We'll also set up the login/sign-in function, which takes email and password parameters, as well:

 {{< highlight javascript "hl_lines=18 19" >}}
 import app from 'firebase/app';